aurelia/aurelia.github.io-old/docs/api/templating/index.md

   * `behaviorInstructions: Array` - The instructions for creating behaviors on this element.
   * `expressions: Array` - Bindings, listeners, triggers, etc.
   * `values: Object` - A key/value lookup of attributes to transplant.

-### TargetResource

-No description available.

-#### Properties

-* `static Function: FunctionConstructor` - No description available.
-* `static arguments: any` - No description available.
-* `static caller: Function` - No description available.
-* `static length: number` - No description available.
-* `static name: string` - Returns the name of the function.
-Function names are read-only and can not be changed.
-* `static prototype: any` - No description available.
-* `static resource: ` - No description available.

-#### Methods

-* `static __@hasInstance(value: any): boolean` - Determines whether the given value inherits from this function if this function was used as a constructor function.
-  * `value: any` - No description available

-* `static apply(this: Function, thisArg: any, argArray?: any): any` - Calls the function, substituting the specified object for the this value of the function, and the specified array for the arguments of the function.
-  * `this: Function` - No description available
-  * `thisArg: any` - The object to be used as the this object.
-  * `argArray?: any` - A set of arguments to be passed to the function.

-* `static bind(this: Function, thisArg: any, argArray: ): any` - For a given function, creates a bound function that has the same body as the original function.
-The this object of the bound function is associated with the specified object, and has the specified initial parameters.
-  * `this: Function` - No description available
-  * `thisArg: any` - An object to which the this keyword can refer inside the new function.
-  * `argArray: ` - A list of arguments to be passed to the new function.

-* `static call(this: Function, thisArg: any, argArray: ): any` - Calls a method of an object, substituting another object for the current object.
-  * `this: Function` - No description available
-  * `thisArg: any` - The object to be used as the current object.
-  * `argArray: ` - A list of arguments to be passed to the method.

-* `static toString(): string` - Returns a string representation of a function.